----- REGISTRATION QUESTIONS ----------

 Note: Any alteration to the basic Thunder uniform by a coach or parent is prohibited by the Thunder and NCYFL Football League rules.
 Rules regarding permissible equipment are regularly checked at the weigh-in on game day and players found in violation are not allowed to play in the game.

 Q: What Equipment do I need and where can I get it?

 A: Each player will need a helmet, shoulder pads, mouthpiece, white football pants, cup with athletic supporter, cleats (molded plastic or rubber cleats only-no screw in or metal cleats), 2-thigh, 2-knee, 2-hip and 1-tailbone (butt) pads are required.
-The approximate equipment cost will be $200.00.
-The Thunder will host an “Equipment Day” 2x during the summer when a representative from Riddell will be on hand for the purchase of equipment.
+Thunder will host an “Equipment Day” during the summer when a representative from Riddell will be on hand for the purchase of a helmet and shoulder pads.
 Specific times to be announced by email and on the www.gcthunder.com website.
 ONLY SCHUTT OR RIDDELL FOOTBALL HELMETS ARE PERMITTED IN THUNDER FOOTBALL.

 Q: Why do I need to get my son a new football helmet every 2 years?